 FIGURATIVE TRADEMARK REGISTRATION

 Registering service mark and figurative trademark in Nigeria underscores the protection of the registered mark against anyone who would intend to register an identical or similar mark or use the mark without the consent of the owner; it also connotes the protection, as it is a pre-requisite for the institution of infringement action under the Trade Mark Act where it has been illegally infringed upon.

 Section 3 of the Trademark Act 1967 states that “no person shall be entitled to institute any proceedings to prevent or recover damages for an infringement of an unregistered trademark”.
 Going by this provision of the law cited, it can be inferred that for a proprietor to exercise a right over a trademark, it must be registered in respect of particular goods or services as provided under Section 4 of the Act.

 A trademark, when registered in respect of particular goods or service, gives or is deemed to be given the exclusive right to use of the mark in respect to that goods, as provided under section 5 of the Act.
 And the right shall be deemed infringed by anyone not being the proprietor using it without the permission of the owner or uses a mark so resembling as is likely to deceive or cause confusion in the minds of the public.

-To receive legal protection, the trademark must be distinctive and affixed to a product, registered in a particular class at the Trademark Registry for an initial period of 7 years from the date of application for submission and subsequently and constantly be renewed.
+For a trademark to be registered, it must be distinctive and affixed to a product, registered in a particular class at the Trademark Registry for an initial period of 7 years from the date of application for submission, and subsequently and constantly be renewed.

 By the Trademark & Intellectual Property Law Department at Resolution Law Firm Nigeria